KungumapriyaaMKP/InfosysSpringboard/README.md

 Varshitha here,i will upload it by 6pm today.

-ok, u said that u have completed the preprocessing so that's y i said, ok upload it soon.
+ok, yesterday u said that u have completed the preprocessing so that's y i said, ok upload it soon.